dwheelerau/docker-guide/README.md

 **If you have used this work for a publication, you must acknowledge SIH, e.g: "The authors acknowledge the technical assistance provided by the Sydney Informatics Hub, a Core Research Facility of the University of Sydney."**

-# Docker image source
+# Megadetector repo source
 https://github.com/Sydney-Informatics-Hub/megadetector-contained

 # Instructions

-## Instal WSL using the windows store
+## Install WSL using the windows store
-1. Install Windows Subsystem for Linux (WSL) using the windows app store
+1. Install Windows Subsystem for Linux (WSLv2) using the windows app store
 2. Type 'store' in the windows search box and select 'Microsoft store'
 3. In the search bar at the top of the store search for 'WSL'